-Roger MARTIN-CLOUAIRE is currently a senior researcher at INRAE (National Research Institute for Agriculture, Food and Environment, former INRA).
+Roger MARTIN-CLOUAIRE was a senior researcher at INRAE (National Research Institute for Agriculture, Food and Environment, former INRA).
 He holds a Masters in Biomedical Engineering (1982) from Saskatchewan University (Canada) and a PhD (1986) in Artificial Intelligence (AI) from Toulouse University.
 His research works in these graduate student years focussed primarily on developing and implementing possibility theory models of approximate reasoning in knowledge-based systems.

 He joined INRA in 1987 in the mathematics and computer science department where he conducted research projects on various farmers' decision problems and agrosystem management processes.
 He was the director of the laboratory Unité de Biométrie et Intelligence Artificielle (MIAT presently) from October 2006 to the end of 2010.

 He is retired as of July 1, 2021.

 Central theme = modelling and simulation of intelligent agents involved in production management tasks

 The relevance of simulation approaches to the study and design of agricultural production systems is widely claimed.
 The methodology and computer software appropriate to such a task have still not reached the state of a mature technology and are mainly developed in research laboratories.
 Suitable computer models need to represent the structure and dynamics of the underlying biophysical system together with the coordinated human activities involved in the management of the farm production process.
 Production process improvement involves studying interactions among biophysical processes and decision making processes at the farm level while most existing approaches tend to address one at the expense of the other: the human actor is part of the feedback process, not standing apart from it.